JupyterEverywhere/policies/README.md

 # Jupyter Everywhere Terms and Policies
-JE is a free, open-source project that brings Jupyter notebooks to the web for students and teachers.
+Jupyter Everywhere (JE) is a free, open-source project that brings Jupyter notebooks to the web for students and teachers.
 Our goal is to make data science and coding education more accessible by lowering barriers to use in K-12 classrooms.

 ## Documents
 - [Terms of Service](./terms-of-service.md)